 Common Name: Field Madder

-Sherardia arvensis is a Annual up to 0.30 metres tall.
+Sherardia arvensis is an annual plant that can grow up to 0.30 metres tall.

 Most of Europe, including Britain, to the Mediterranean.